mrromanalekseev/mrromanalekseev/README.md

 This is past now I would like to grow as a QA Engineer / Junior DevOps Engineer

 Single.
 Nordic character.
 Love fitness.
 Surfing and Diving.
 Viking sagas and myths of ancient Greece.
-Certified as a lifeguard by the American Red Cross.
+Certified as a lifeguard by American Red Cross.

 DevOps ADV-IT CANADA 2021 (Linux, Bash, Docker, Ansible, Jenkins, Google Cloud, K8s) Geek Brains 2021 (Python, QA, Frontend)